Physics Lab Equipment

 1. Measure weak magnetic fields using a magnetoresistive sensor

-2. Measure the sensitivity of a magneto-resistance sensor
+2. Determine the sensitivity of a magneto-resistance sensor

-3. Measure the horizontal and vertical components of the geomagnetic field and its declination
+3. Measure the horizontal and vertical components of the geomagnetic field and calculate its declination

-The instruction manual contains experimental configurations, principles, step-by-step instructions, and examples of experiment results.
-Please click Experiment Theory and Contents to find more information about this apparatus.
+The instruction manual provides comprehensive experimental configurations, theoretical principles, step-by-step procedures, and sample results.
+For further details, click Experiment Theory and Contents to learn more about this apparatus.

 Parts and Specifications